friedrice0804/MTARSI_Classifier/README.md

 # Fighter aircrafts classifer using Django backend
 This is a simple fighter aircrafts classfier made with convolutional neural networks.
-The CNN model itself is a pre-trained InceptionV3 architecture, and is used for transfer learning of custom dataset in this project.
+The CNN model itself is a pre-trained InceptionV3 architecture, and is commonly used for transfer learning of custom dataset.

 The custom dataset is called MTARSI(Multi-type Aircraft of Remote Sensing Images), and you can download via following link if necessary.